cleankod/currency-rate-converter/README.md

 * Move parameter-specific logic outside the controller.
   * Done.
 * Better error handling, especially of potential errors from NBP API.
   * Done with pl.cleankod.ExceptionHandlerAdvice.
 It's usage vanished with `Result` (`either`) and Framework replacement though.
+I left commented ExceptionHandlerAdvice and Exceptions throws in the flow for reference.
 * Caching the NBP API results.
   * Done.
 Just local caching with TODOs in code.
 * Circuit-breaker for the NBP API client.